This post may contain affiliate links. Please see our disclosure policy.

 Soap bars can be scented with essential oils, fragrances, or even spices, as I do in these homemade turmeric bars.

-Today we will be using essential oils for scenting soap bars.
-They are natural aromatic compounds that can provide benefits for both the skin and hair.
+Today, we will be using essential oils for scenting soap bars.

 Some of my favorite essential oils to use in soap belong to the floral and citrus categories.
-Including, but not limited to lavender, geranium, and roman chamomile all of which are very soothing essential oils that are good for sensitive skin.
+Including, but not limited to lavender, geranium, and roman chamomile, all of which are very soothing essential oils that are gentle on the skin.

-You can use minimal oils like I do in my homemade coconut oil soap bars, or several to make your own customized blend as I do in my coconut milk soap recipe.
-The possibilities are endless and this is definitely the best part of making your own soap.
+You can use minimal oils as I do in my homemade coconut oil soap bars, or use several to make your own customized blend as I do in my coconut milk soap recipe.
+The possibilities are endless, and this is definitely the best part of making your own soap.

 Soap Making Formula